reiver/golang-backend-training/chapters/golang-project-structure/README.md

 ## 11.3. cfg/

 Next `cfg/` directory contains the configuration parameters.
-These are just simple constants or variables.
+These are just simple constants.

+(Although some might be variables, rather than constants, if Go doesn't permit a constant for that type.)

+(Also, if a configuration parameter depends on something from the `arg/` directory, then it might be a variagble, rather than a constant, to accomodate that.)

 For example, some configuration parameters might be: